-|Category||Tractor HP||Top Link Pin Diameter||Lift Arm Pin Diameter|
+|CATEGORY||TRACTOR HP||Top Link Pin Diameter||Lift Arm Pin Diameter||Lower Hitch Spacing|

 Some people do a lot of blade work in reverse gear.
 The main part of our driveway is over 750 feet long.
 I can't imagine what my neck would feel like if I tried to do much of that in reverse.
-Running in forward gears is much faster, and with a blade no wider than the tires, there is little need to watch what the blade is doing back there.
+Running in forward gears is much faster, and with a blade no wider than the tires, there is little need to watch what the blade is doing.

-Set the blade to the first angled position, with a long top link, so the leading edge of the blade can really dig in and pick up material.
-Cranking the leveling box so the leading end of the blade is slightly lower also helps.
-Run the tractor slow, in first gear with the leading edge of the blade at the edge of the driveway.
+If the driveway is heavily rutted, the blade needs to dig-in and move a lot of material.
+The best time to do this is right after a good rain.
+The water helps loosen the driveway, but mostly because a damp driveway will make much less dust.
+Set the blade angled just one position from straight across.
+Use a long top link, so the leading edge of the blade can really dig-in, and pick-up material.
+Cranking the leveling box so the leading tip end of the blade is slightly lower will also help.
+The intent is to dig-up material from the edge and move it slightly towards the center of the driveway.
+Run in first gear with the leading tip of the blade at the edge of the driveway.
 It might take 2 or 3 passes to loosen enough material to completely fill deep ruts.
-Adding weight to the blade can help.
+Adding weight to the blade may be necessary.

-Front Blade or Rear Blade, is it better to push or pull snow?
+Front Blade or Rear Blade?
+Is it better to push or pull snow?

 The answer depends a lot on your equipment.
-First we have to answer a whole list of questions like:
+First, we have to answer a whole list of questions like:

 How good are the tires?

-Are they filled?
+Are the tires filled?

-Do you have chains?
+Do you have tire chains?

 How wide is the blade?